-After months and months of contemplating and praying over a decision to move, in late March 2014, I moved from Jacksonville, Florida (where I went to college and lived two, almost three years after graduation) back home with my parents in Dayton, Ohio.
-Just like moving to Jacksonville in 2007 was life-changing, moving out nearly 7 years later, also changed my life.
+After months and months of contemplating and praying over a decision to move, in late March 2014, I moved from Jacksonville, Florida (where I went to college and lived for almost three years after graduation) back home with my parents in Dayton, Ohio.
+Just like moving to Jacksonville in 2007 was life-changing, moving out nearly 7 years later also changed my life.
 It wasn’t easy to leave but it was -and still is- the best decision for me.
 Still miss all my friends who were like family there! 🙂

 3. John Bryan State Park in Yellow Springs, Ohio

 Moving home back to my parents’ house in Ohio afforded me the opportunity to explore more of my own state and do things I hadn’t wanted or been able to do.
 One of those things was to visit a few parks like John Byran State Park, use the many bike trails around the Dayton area and go canoeing on the Little Miami River in Oregoina, Ohio with new friends.
 I was not only able to do new things in an old place but I was also able to meet new people from all over the world in just 6 short months.
 I also miss all of my friends and family who are back home and reading this!
 I think about you all often and with a smile on my face. 🙂